Skip to main content

 Troubleshooting Common Issues with SCIM

-When troubleshooting SCIM provisioning related issues, it's important to ensure proper synchronization between your Identity Provider (IdP) and Files.com, especially after changes to user attributes like email addresses or usernames.
-Using on-demand provisioning helps update user information promptly.
+SCIM provisioning depends on synchronization between your Identity Provider (IdP) and Files.com.
+After changes to user attributes like email addresses or usernames, on-demand provisioning is the fastest way to push the update through.

 Modifying the Email Address or User Name